microsoft/DeepGNN/docs/graph_engine/data_spec.rst

 	default_edge_feature_types: ["dtype" or None, ...]
 Dtype of each feature vector.
 	default_edge_feature_lens: [[int, ...] or None, ...]
 Length value for each feature vector.

-e.g. the same graph as above with init fully filled in,
+e.g. the same graph as before with init fully filled in,

 .. code-block:: python

 	EdgeListDecoder(
 		default_node_type=1,
 		default_node_weight=.5,